Omnis mundi creatura,|All the world’s creations,

 We need to start looking at shapes.
 Sanborn as an artist will express himself in mathematical terms consistent with that of his craft, which takes the form of the math of nature.
 Pi, Phi, phi, and e.
 The Golden Ratio.
 Sanborn has slyly tried to create a notion that he has no mathematical skill.
 There is a 30 year record of his public work that suggests a very high level of geometric skill.
-I’m not great with numbers either, but when you understand Pi and Phi, numbers are pretty much just placekeepers.
-Consider the 3,4,5 right triangle- how good do you really have to be at math?

 This should apply both to text and design.
 To decrypt Kryptos, we are going to have to model the activities of those who discovered the Archimedes palimpsest: we will have to look through the book, to see the scroll.
 Both the book and the scroll will deliver information based upon their original proportion and orientation, and this understanding is what will make the scroll legible.
 The process of making medieval manuscripts from old scrolls gives us a model for an overall matrix transformation as well.

-An expert on Medieval palimpsest like Tiltman would inform us that there was a time when deviations from the truly beautiful page proportions 2:3, 1:√3, and the Golden Section were rare.
+An expert on Medieval palimpsest like John Tiltman would inform us that there was a time when deviations from the truly beautiful page proportions 2:3, 1:√2, and the Golden Section were rare.
 Many books produced between 1550 and 1770 show these proportions exactly, to within half a millimeter.
 Ed Sheidt lectured about medieval printing guilds, secrecy and methods of steganography and encoding systems in the middle ages.
 In those days, the great thinkers of the day were under the patronage of powerful political leaders.
 They performed a role similar to what the CIA does for the Executive Office: they were the eyes and ears.
 In royal courts around the world, there was a secret fraternity of alchemists, poets, and scribes, a communications and intelligence network.
 Among the 3 estates, this fraternity was “outside the loop.”
 The modern notion of diplomatic immunity owes itself to this ancient entente cordiale.
 Their symbolic tools are the Key and the Quill.